-With the state of technology and customer needs today, it’s clear that hotel marketing in 2019 is going to be filled with innovation and excitement.
+With the state of technology and customer needs today, it’s clear that hotel marketing this year is going to be filled with innovation and excitement.
 And according to various surveys, that’s exactly what customers want.

 1) Leverage technology for hotel marketing

 There’s never been a point where more technology was available than today.
 And even though the basic workflow is to book a room – stay at the hotel – leave a positive review, customers want more out of their hotel stay.

 With all the available options, it’s a great idea to leverage technology.

 One of the best things you can do is create a virtual tour of your hotel.

 This will show your potential guests the level of accommodation and atmosphere you offer, solidifying their choice to book a room.
 This is particularly useful if you provide different amenities or notable features that make you stand out from your competitors.

 2) Use social media to improve your hotel marketing